Could you use an extra $1000 a month?

 Your smartphone, with its initial price and monthly data plan charges, may not be the cheapest gadget you own.
 You may think that it continues to cost you money, but with the right apps, not only your phone can make you money, but it can also save you money by finding bargains, and cutting costs in your day to day life.

-Here are 9 apps that could help you reach your goal of saving a thousand bucks in a month.
+Here are some of the best money saving apps that could help you reach your goal of saving a thousand bucks in a month.

-While text messaging plans cost around $10 to $30 a month, you could actually by paying a lot more if you go over your monthly limit.
+While text messaging plans cost around $10 to $30 a month, you could actually be paying a lot more if you go over your monthly limit.

 Free texting apps, usually, only allow you to communicate with other users of that app, but TextFree assigns a real phone number to you, allowing you to text anyone you want, irrespective of which carrier they are with.